 There are two types of pensions, namely SASS and SIPP pensions, that can be used to purchase land and property.
-We deal with a large number of clients who have personal pensions – these can be transferred into a SASS or SIPP and used to purchase land and property (which will provide) and give tax advantages.
+We act as financial advisors for many clients who have personal pensions and often these can be transferred into a SASS or SIPP and used to purchase land and property (which will provide) and give tax advantages.
 It is an important financial planning consideration to decide whether some or all of your pension savings are best used to purchase land or property, particularly for business owners who might prefer their business premises being owned by their pension scheme;

 - The rent received by the pension scheme adds to the value of the pension and is not subject to income tax.

 - The rental income is not classed as a contribution and so you can still make a personal contribution equal to your earned income (subject to the annual pension allowance) and benefit from tax relief, or an employer contribution to reduce your corporation tax liability.

 - The purchase releases a lump sum from pension scheme if the business or member owns the commercial property already.

 - If the property is sold there is no Capital Gains Tax liability upon the capital growth.
 Again, the proceeds are added back to the pension scheme value.